chmouel/tektonbundle/README.md

 ## Usage

-You only need to point the tool to a directory and it will collect every `.yaml` or `.yml` in there and analyze them.
+You only need to point the tool to some yaml files or a directory where it will collect every `.yaml` or `.yml` files in there and analyze them.
 It will then output the 'bundled' yaml file which you can pipe to `kubectl create`, i.e:

 ```shell
 tektonbundle "/path/to/directory"|kubectl create -f-